Age of Information in Ultra-Dense IoT Systems: Performance and Mean-Field Game Analysis: A Mean-Field Game Framework for AoI Minimization

 where $\bs{x} \triangleq (x_{I},x_{W},x_{S})$ and $f(\bs{x}) \triangleq \lim\limits_{dt\to 0} \left(\mathbb{E}[\bs{X}(t+dt)-\bs{X}(t)\mid \bs{X}(t)=\bs{x}]\right)/dt$ is the drift.
 By \eqref{eqn:transition_X}, we further have

 We can see that $f(\bs{x})dt$ is the expected variation of the CTMC $\bs{X}$ that would start from the state $\bs{X}$ in a small time interval $dt$.
 Let $\bs{x}^*$ be an equilibrium point of the ODE in \eqref{eqn:mean-field}.
+Here, $\bs{x}^*$ represents the steady state of the mean-field system.
+In other words, if the dynamic system starts with the equilibrium point $\bs{x}(0) =\bs{x}^*$, then the system state $\bs{x}(t)$ always remains at $\bs{x}^*$.
 Next, we show that the above mean-field approximation is accurate for the considered system.

 \begin{theorem} Assuming that all devices use the same waiting rate $w$, then the equilibrium point $\bs{x}^*=(x_I^*,x_W^*,x_S^*)$ of the mean-field model in \eqref{eqn:mean-field} is unique, and satisfies